cstEdrive/Edrive/README.md

 Installation has been tested on:
 - Ubuntu 18.04
 - Lubuntu 18.04

+with Matlab 2018a

+Note that different versions of Matlab require different versions of gcc and g++.
+The compiler that is used for Matlab 2018a is gcc-6.3.0 and g++-6.3.0.
+Check the following site if you choose a different version of Matlab: {https://nl.mathworks.com/support/compilers.html]
 ## Installation
 Make sure to be super user for the installation.
 1. Install git